 On 9 January 2019, the European Securities and Markets Authority (“ESMA”) published its advice to regulators across the EU Member States in relation to initial coin offerings (“ICOs”) and crypto-assets in general.

 It is our view that the advice can be construed as an endorsement of Malta’s legal framework on distributed ledger technology and crypto-assets.
 Below are some of the key points, including a brief explanation on how Malta’s framework corresponds to such:

-1. The advice encourages EU Member States to regulate ICOs and crypto-assets in general and identifies investor protection, money laundering and market integrity as key industry risks.
+1. The advice encourages the EU Member States to regulate ICOs and crypto-assets in general and identifies investor protection, money laundering, and market integrity as key industry risks.

-2. The advice encourages Member States to implement mechanisms for the determination of the legal status of crypto-assets, with a view to ascertain whether the ‘traditional’ financial services rules and regulations are likely to apply.
+2. The advice encourages the Member States to implement mechanisms for the determination of the legal status of crypto-assets, with a view to ascertaining whether the ‘traditional’ financial services rules and regulations are likely to apply.

-o In terms of Maltese law, if a crypto-asset is categorised as a financial instrument, issuers and related service providers are required to observe the respective ‘traditional’ financial services rules and regulations, including in particular, MiFID, MiFIR and the Prospectus Directive.
-If, on the other hand, a crypto-asset is categorised as electronic money, issuers must comply with the respective transpositions of the Electronic Money Directive;
+o In terms of Maltese law, if a crypto-asset is categorized as a financial instrument, issuers and related service providers are required to observe the respective ‘traditional’ financial services rules and regulations, including, in particular, MiFID, MiFIR, and the Prospectus Directive.
+If, on the other hand, a crypto-asset is categorized as electronic money, issuers must comply with the respective transpositions of the Electronic Money Directive;

-o If a crypto-asset is categorised as a “virtual token”, an issuer or a service provider remains unregulated;
+o If a crypto-asset is categorized as a “virtual token”, an issuer or a service provider remains unregulated;

 o The FI Test can be accessed through this link: https://www.mfsa.com.mt/fintech/virtual-financial-assets/guidance/financial-instrument-test/.